kowordidi/Recipicity/README.md

 ## Introduction
-Recipicity is recipe mangager and recommender
+Recipicity is recipe mangager and recommender.
+It currently only runs on my local mashine, as the databank is also local.

 ## Prerequisites
 - Python 3.11+